 Ballari is situated on the eastern side of Karnataka and is surrounded by Raichur and Koppal on the north, Haveri and Gadag on the west, Chitradurga and Davanagere on the south, and Anantapur and Kurnool (Andhra Pradesh) on the east.
-Ballari has been a meeting place for people from Karnataka and Andhra Pradesh, hence offers a tradition and culture mix of both states.
+Ballari has been a meeting place for people from Karnataka and Andhra Pradesh hence offering a tradition and culture mix of both the states.

 When to go: The monsoon (July-September) and winter (November-February).

 Catch the 3-day Hampi Fest in November.
 In Jan-Feb check out the legendary Virupaksha Temple Car Festival and the annual Purandaradasa Aradhana Music Festival at Vithala.

 - Bellary Fort: Situated in the historic city of Ballari, the Ballari Fort is built on top of Ballari Gudda or Fort Hill.
 The fort is believed to have been built during Vijayanagara times by the Palegar chief Hanumappa Nayaka.
 Hyder Ali took possession of the fort from the Nayakas in 1769 and got it renovated and modified with the help of a French engineer.
 Legend has it that the engineer was hanged, for overlooking the fact that the neighbouring Kumbara Gudda was taller than Ballari Gudda, thus compromising the secrecy and command of the fort.
 His grave is believed to be located near the East Gate of the fort, though some locals believe it to be the grave of a Muslim holy man.
 Visit the illuminated fort in the evenings and watch the past come alive.